eX-Mech/pymech/docs/exadata.rst

 exadata.py
 ==========

-This Python module contains the classes for the data structures used by :ref:`neksuite` and :ref:`simsonsuite`.
+This module contains the classes for the data structures used by :ref:`neksuite` and :ref:`simsonsuite`.
 The :ref:`exadata-contents` are reported at the bottom of this page.